KorayUlusan/fpxl-dataset/README.md

 ![Teaser image](./fpxl-teaser.png)

-This is a cropped and resized subset of [FFHQ](https://github.com/NVlabs/ffhq-dataset).
-The image resolutions are the same as [SDXL](https://arxiv.org/abs/2307.01952) mixed-aspect ratio finetuning as indicated in Appendix I.
+This dataset is a **cropped and resized subset of the [FFHQ dataset](https://github.com/NVlabs/ffhq-dataset)**, featuring high-quality facial images tailored for advanced computer vision tasks.
+The images maintain the same resolution specifications as the **[SDXL model](https://arxiv.org/abs/2307.01952)** mixed-aspect ratio finetuning (approximately **1 megapixel**).

-Enumeration of images is the same as FFHQ.
-This enables usage of supporting datasets/libraries such as [DCGM/ffhq-features-dataset](https://github.com/DCGM/ffhq-features-dataset)

-More information of the images can be obtained via [ffhq-dataset-v2.json](https://github.com/NVlabs/ffhq-dataset?tab=readme-ov-file#overview) provided by FFHQ.
+Image enumeration follows the original **FFHQ numbering scheme**, allowing seamless integration with related datasets and tools such as the **[DCGM/ffhq-features-dataset](https://github.com/DCGM/ffhq-features-dataset)**.

+The dataset curation process includes:
+- Filtering with **MTCNN face detection** to ensure accurate face localization.
+- Performing precise **face alignment** to standardize facial orientation.
+- Cropping images to center the face horizontally and position it at approximately **1/3 from the top vertically** for consistent framing.
+- Standardizing image resolutions to conform with **SDXL model requirements (~1 megapixel)**, optimizing compatibility for portrait generation, facial recognition, and synthetic data augmentation research.

+For more detailed metadata and image information, refer to the **[ffhq-dataset-v2.json](https://github.com/NVlabs/ffhq-dataset?tab=readme-ov-file#overview)** provided by FFHQ.

 ## Image Resolutions

+All images are processed to match **SDXL training specifications** (~1MP):

 ![Image Resolutions](./fpxl-image-resolutions.png)